microsoft/botframework-solutions/docs/_docs/skills/tutorials/create-skill/csharp/4-provision-your-azure-resources.md

 ## {{ page.title }}

-The Skill template requires the following dependencies for end to end operation which are created through an ARM script which you can modify as required.
+The Skill Template requires the following dependencies for end to end operation which are created through an ARM script which you can modify as required.

 - Azure Web App
 - Azure Storage Account (Transcripts)